Giu989/Landau-s-Leviathans/README.md

     * Contains the Landau singularitites for diagram a)

 - `singularities_b`:
+    * Contains the Landau singularitites for diagram b) in generic d dimensional external kinematics
-    * Contains the Landau singularitites for diagram b)
+    * Contains the Landau singularitites for diagram b) in generic 4 dimensional external kinematics
+    * Contains conversion rules to specialise to $$d = 4$$

 - `singularities_c`:
+    * Contains the Landau singularitites for diagram c) in generic d dimensional external kinematics
-    * Contains the Landau singularitites for diagram c)
+    * Contains the Landau singularitites for diagram c) in generic 4 dimensional external kinematics
+    * Contains conversion rules to specialise to $$d = 4$$